Wizard of Oz Prototyping: What It Is, How & Why It's Done

 The Basics of Wizard Of Oz Prototyping

-WoZ prototyping is often used in rapid development — the quick creation of a full-scale model.
-The aim is to improve the user experience (UX) and can be helpful for user interface (UI) design and usability.
+Wizard of Oz prototyping comes to life in rapid development scenarios, which expedites the creation of full-scale models.
+Its primary mission is to elevate the user experience (UX), making it a valuable tool for UI design and usability enhancements.
 You can learn more about UX, UI, and usability.

 What Is The Wizard Of Oz Methodology?